phelps-matthew/wav2vec-rf/README.md

 ### Format
 Acronyms: SOI = signal of interest, AMC = automatic modulation classification, SEI = signal emitter identification.

 LibriIQ-Dwingeloo contains 15240 RF IQ sequences, each having a duration 5 seconds.
 Among these, 6262 sequences contrain the target SOI.
 The `soi_*.json` files specify a 90/10 train/test split followed by a 80/20 train/val split for the task of SOI detection.
-Due to dataset imbalance, four-way random stratified sub-sampling can be performed using the different seeds.
+Due to dataset imbalance, four-way random stratified sub-sampling can be performed using the provided seeds.
 Similarly, `cls_*.json` specify the train/val/test splits for performing AMC and SEI on the subset of sequences that contain the SOI.
 ```
 libriiq_dwingeloo
 ├── samples  				# directory of numpy float32 RF IQ sequences of shape (2, 240000)